 I’m fairly confident that the brain instinctively knows that Type 2 search algorithms are often incorrect and that the emotional response we experience when surprised encourages us to refine the underlying world model.
 This phenomenon perhaps provides a mechanistic explanation for why we enjoy music and humour.

 Like the human brain, computers are also able to both generate and test hypotheses virtually.
 As a platform for Type 2 search, the computer has been breathtakingly successful.

-The major weakness for this type of Type 2 search lies in hypothesis evaluation.
-This is once again because it’s incredibly challenging to computationally simulate highly complex and poorly characterised real world systems.
+The major weakness of this flavour of Type 2 search lies in hypothesis evaluation.
+This is once again because it’s incredibly challenging to computationally simulate highly complex and poorly characterised real-world systems.